Canon 1100D vs Panasonic ZS80

 It is notable that the 1100D has a hotshoe, while the ZS80 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1100D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1100D and ZS80 can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Panasonic ZS80 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1100D or the Panasonic ZS80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.